anthelix10/one-market-volume-cap-or-one-per-battery/README.txt

 Python code used for the analysis in:

-**Ethan B. Li and Chris J. Regan, “One market-volume cap or one per battery?
+**“One market-volume cap or one per battery?
 A formal decomposition of multi-asset battery backtests in Great Britain.”**

 The manuscript and full research package are archived on Zenodo: